mattmaniak/fiflo/README.md

 ## Description
 Nano-inspired.
 Currently unsafe && unusable because WIP.

-## Needed tools for building:
+## Needed tools for building and installation:
 - gcc,
+- gzip,
-- make.
+- make,
+- valgrind [if you want to test].

 ## Compilation
 ```